sateesh2020/web-server-kit/docs/Features and Modules.md

 These two problems are typical of applications with the RESTful design.
 GraphQL, on the other hand, allows us to reduce the load on the application layers.

-Apollo Universal Starter Kit relies on [Apollo] (hence the name of the kit), a popular GraphQL implementation, to bring all the power of GraphQL in your applications.
+Web Server Kit relies on [Apollo] (hence the name of the kit), a popular GraphQL implementation, to bring all the power of GraphQL in your applications.
 Apollo brings important functionality with [Optimistic UI updates](#optimistic-ui-updates), Apollo Link State (the local state management), [Apollo Redux Store](#server-side-rendering-with-apollo-redux-store), [Apollo Subscriptions], and other libraries.

 ## Authentication & Authorization

-Apollo Universal Starter Kit fully implements two authentication mechanisms: server sessions and [JSON Web Tokens].
+Web Server Kit fully implements two authentication mechanisms: server sessions and [JSON Web Tokens].
 The starter kit allows you to handle sessions on both the client and the server at the same time, which is a default authentication mode that we use.

 The starter kit provides several ways for user identification: password-based identification and social-based identification with Google OAuth, Facebook, LinkedIn, and GitHub.

-Besides authentication, Apollo Universal Starter Kit also implements fine-grained permission-based authorization with three user types &ndash; administrators, registered users, and non-registered users.
+Besides authentication, Web Server Kit also implements fine-grained permission-based authorization with three user types &ndash; administrators, registered users, and non-registered users.

 ## Internationalization with i18next

-Apollo Universal Starter Kit integrates the [i18next] library to help localize the application using a complete internationalization solution for the web and server applications.
+Web Server Kit integrates the [i18next] library to help localize the application using a complete internationalization solution for the web and server applications.
 The starter kit provides the functionality to automatically detect and remember the language, as well as remember the language selected by the user.